Institute of Design at the Illinois Institute of Technology

-The Institute of Design (ID) is a graduate school of the Illinois Institute of Technology, a private university in Chicago, Illinois, United States.
-The Institute of Design was founded in 1937 as "The New Bauhaus" by László Moholy-Nagy, a Bauhaus teacher (taught: 1923–1928).
+The Institute of Design (ID) is a graduate school of the Illinois Institute of Technology (IIT), a private university in Chicago, Illinois, United States.
+The Institute of Design was founded in 1937 as The New Bauhaus by László Moholy-Nagy, a Bauhaus teacher (taught: 1923–1928).
 This school is a direct American descendant of the German Bauhaus.

 The school focuses on systemic and human-centered design with the following graduate-level degree programs: